-Gawan: This isn’t project that was created behind a desk, for which we got a business plan, starting budget, investors or any of that.
+Gawan: This isn’t a project that was created behind a desk, for which we got a business plan, starting budget, investors or any of that.
 Our finances are very multi-layered.
 Until today, we have up to 15 different public and private sources.
-It’s project-based financing, which makes it complex and not very efficient, as well as challenging when dealing with private donors and public grant institutions.
+It’s project-based financing, which makes it complex and not very efficient.
 But it also reflects our diversity, and it makes us less vulnerable or dependent from one main source of income.
-After five years, we’re now hoping to receive structural funding, in order to expand our activities and become a bit more efficient.
-We hired a few extra people; Laura in charge of events; Ruth coordinating the house B&B project; Fatma organizing the visits to the asylum centers; Diren in charge of film projects; Hannibal for music… we’re very consistently building a team.
-We’re actually at a breaking point in the growth of our organization: trying to professionalize in order to achieve more, while retaining the charm of a small-scale and very personal organization.
+After five years, we’re now hoping to receive structural funding, in order to expand our activities and become more efficient.
+We hired a few extra people; Laura in charge of events; Ruth coordinating the guesthouse project; Fatma organizing the visits to the asylum centers; Diren in charge of film projects; Hannibal for our music projects… we’re consistently building a team.
+We’re at a breaking point in the growth of our organization: trying to professionalize in order to achieve more, while retaining the charm of a small-scale and very personal organization.
 The latter is our most primary condition to be able to remain spontaneous, be inventive within the moment, react to the realities that we’re faced with, and not become this heavy bureaucratic institution.
-What really helped us in the past years was that the owner of the house gave us the first chance to buy the place.
+What really helped us in the past years was that the owner of the house gave us the opportunity to buy the place.
 We needed one million euros, so we scanned all the corners of Belgium for private and public sponsoring during one year.
-Finally, we found three philanthropic families who wanted to support our endeavor.
-Together with the help of the City of Brussels, we were able to purchase the backhouse as well as the front-house.
-This consolidates a future: we can maintain and expand our activities, and focus on something other then rent.
+M any people were helping, with business plans, legal advice, architecture… Finally, we found three philanthropic families who wanted to support our endeavor.
+With the help of the Brussels Capital Region, they purchased the backhouse as well as the front-house.
+We will rent it for a good price in the long term.
+This consolidates a future: we know we can maintain and expand our activities here.

-Gwendolyn: Generally, people get involved and engaged with the cause by encountering us and the people with whom we’re doing this project with.
+Gwendolyn: Generally, people get involved and engaged with the cause by encountering us and the people with whom we’re doing this project.
 So we invite as many people as possible.
-Bringing the people who are building this together, together with the ones facilitating it.
+Like that, the ones facilitating Cinemaximiliaan financially, are in touch with the ones building it over time..
 Once they are in, they remain very passionate to help and continue to be involved.
 It’s all based on trust, even though that is a cliché to say.